thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-upload-doc/Readme.md

     allow_method = "${allow_method}"     # allow_method="GET, POST, OPTIONS, HEAD, DELETE, PATCH, UPDATE"
    ```
+   NOTE : To store the videos, endpoint is needed from azure blob storage module.

 3. Replace the placeholders with your actual values.
 ## Running the Application